top of page

 The Battle Is Real—But So Is the Victory

 You have an enemy.
-He doesn’t play fair, and he doesn’t discriminate.
-He doesn’t care if you’re rich or poor, pretty or plain, outgoing or reserved.
+He does not play fair, and he does not discriminate.
+He does not care if you are rich or poor, pretty or plain, outgoing or reserved.
 His only concern is that you are deeply loved by the Creator of everything—and for that reason, he hates you.

-This isn’t just spiritual talk—it’s spiritual warfare.
-And it’s how you move from surviving to overcoming.
+This is not merely spiritual talk—it is spiritual warfare.
+It is how you transition from surviving to overcoming.

 The Power of God’s Truth

-There is a Father of Lies, and there is a Father of Love.
-The difference between the two is life and death—literally.
+There exists a Father of Lies, and there exists a Father of Love.
+The distinction between the two is life and death—literally.

 You were created with purpose.
-That purpose wasn’t destroyed when someone hurt you.
-That purpose didn’t evaporate when trauma entered your life.
-It’s still there.
-Buried, maybe.
+That purpose was not destroyed when someone hurt you.
+That purpose did not evaporate when trauma entered your life.
+It remains.
+Buried, perhaps.
 But not gone.

 Healing Is a Choice—And It’s Worth It

-What happened to you was not your choice.
-But how and if you heal is your choice.
+What transpired to you was not your choice.
+However, how and if you heal is your choice.

-And I want to tell you: healing is worth fighting for.
+And I wish to convey this: healing is worth fighting for.

 Grieve Loudly and Freely

-For me, grief wasn’t a one-time thing.
-It came in waves.
-And every wave brought a deeper layer of healing.
+For me, grief was not a singular event.
+It arrived in waves.
+Each wave brought a deeper layer of healing.

 Learn Who You Really Are